Mwarssame/Mohamed-Warssame/README.md

 One of the most striking lessons I’ve learned in pentesting is how easily tools can become a crutch — especially when they're used without a deeper understanding of the network.
 I’ve seen pentesters rely heavily on automated scanners, often running them outside the target network and expecting complete visibility.

 One incident that really stuck with me: a pentester reported that a server in a /25 subnet was offline.
-But in reality, the server was fully live and reachable — the tool had simply failed to detect it.
+But in reality, the server was fully live and reachable — the tool had simply failed to detect it as the pentester was on /24 subnet!.
 That moment hit hard.
 It felt like being misdiagnosed and given the wrong medicine.
 My heart nearly boiled with frustration — not at the tool, but at the blind trust placed in it.

 I calmly said:
 **“You’re not on the same subnet as the server.
 The server isn’t offline — you’re simply on a different network.”**